 The delicate taste of floral teas can make you feel like you're in a field of fresh flowers.
 With a flowery and aromatic scent, floral teas are not only delicious and fragrant, but many have unique healing properties.
-Read on to learn about what makes floral tea, the different types of floral tea and their benefits, and the best floral teas to sip on.
+Read on to learn about what makes floral tea, the different types of floral tea and their benefits, and the best floral teas to sip on year-round.

 Sips by is a personalized tea discovery subscription.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
 Members receive 4 teas chosen just for them in every box.
 Learn more about our tea subscription service.